esqLABS/esqlabsR/README.md

 the [Open Systems Pharmacology Software](https://www.open-systems-pharmacology.org/).

+The esqlabsR package is designed for PBPK modelers using the OSPS suite.
+By using the esqlabsR package, you can streamline your modeling and simulation workflow and ensure standardized and reproducible practices.

 The package provides functions to:

-- Read and run scenarios, workflows, and simulations,
+- Design, import and run Simulations,
 - Generate standardized plots and other reporting materials,
-- Interact with the OSPS features based on Excel files templates
+- Interact with the OSPS features using simple Excel files.

-The esqlabsR package is designed for PBPK modelers using the OSPS suite.
-By using the esqlabsR package, you can streamline your modeling and simulation workflow and ensure standardized and reproducible practices.

 To get started with the esqlabsR package, please read the `vignette("esqlabsR")`.